Engineering-Research-and-Development/IDS-testbed/README.md

 nano .env
 ```

 **Note** The file could be hidden.
-Select the option `show hidden files` and it should be placed at IDS-testbed root directory.
+Select the option `show hidden files` and it should be placed at TRUEConnector-MVDS root directory.

 Replace the following lines with the necessary configuration.
 It could look something like this